-The ABCD Health Services Department is committed to keeping low income residents and communities in the greater Boston area healthy through local public health promotion and disease prevention programs, including Title X family planning and related preventive health services.
-ABCD’s programming provides free, high quality care to tens of thousands of people each year.
-Our network of neighborhood sites throughout Boston offers targeted programs to meet the health needs of each community.
-We also provide family planning programs in Cambridge, Somerville and Everett.
+The ABCD Health Services Department is committed to keeping low income residents and communities in the greater Boston area healthy through public health promotion and wellness programs, including Title X family planning .
+Through Health Services program funding, tens of thousands of people each year are able to access sexual reproductive health services.
+Our rich community partnerships contribute to the success of our efforts.

 In 2019, we provided 24,841 individuals with disease prevention services.

 Our ABCD Community Prevention programs seek to empower BIPOC* and LGBTQ+** youth in the Greater Boston area to make informed, healthy decisions about their sexual health.
 All of our programs are trauma-informed, evidence-based or evidence-informed, and integrate the principles of racial equity and reproductive rights.
 All programs are FREE for participants and can take place in-person, virtually, or as a combination.

 **Lesbian, Gay, Bisexual, Trans, Queer, and others on the gender and sexuality spectrum.